avihu111/avihu111.github.io/_posts/2022-03-29-Active-Learning.md

 ### TypiClust
-TypiClust (Typical Clustering) is a Low Budget Active Learning method that improves generalization by a large margin.
+TypiClust (Typical Clustering) is a low budget active learning method that improves generalization by a large margin.
 It attempts to select typical samples (dense regions in the data distribution) - intuitively, these samples would cover more of the data distribution, as compared to random samples.
 Typicality is defined as the inverse of the mean distance of an example to its K nearest neighbors:
 <img src="https://render.githubusercontent.com/render/math?math=\bigg(\frac{1}{K}\sum_{x_i\in \text{K-NN}(x)}||x-x_i||_2\bigg)^{-1}" width=300>